 - 25 glute bridges

-For the squats, the lunges, and the glute bridges, drive through your heels.
+- For the squats, the lunges, and the glute bridges, drive through your heels.
 The balls of your feet keep you balanced but should not take any of the force during a rep.

-Finally, it always bears repeating: keep your core engaged — imagine you’re wearing a weight belt that is holding your core taught.
+- Keep your core engaged — imagine you’re wearing a weight belt that is holding your core taught.

 4 rounds of:

-- 20 second plank
+- 20-second plank

 - 8 bodyweight skull crushers